Learning noisy tissue dynamics across time scales

-First, a natural candidate to describe tissues are graph neural networks (GNN), a variant of neural networks ~\cite{Scarselli2009,Zhou2020} capable of handling \textit{discrete} data on irregular graphs of varying connectivity through message-passing algorithms that transmit information along their edges.
+First, a natural candidate to describe tissues are graph neural networks (GNN), a variant of neural networks ~\cite{Kipf2017,Scarselli2009,Zhou2020} capable of handling \textit{discrete} data on irregular graphs of varying connectivity through message-passing algorithms that transmit information along their edges.
 In a nutshell, the architecture of these neural networks reflects the underlying biology of tissues: cells are represented by nodes in a dynamic graph, and cell signaling is mimicked by the message-passing between the nodes (Fig.~\ref{fig_gwn}A).
 Crucially, the GNN architecture encodes the fact that the units (cells) are indistinguishable from each other through permutation equivariance, and additionally incorporates an implicit bias towards local correlations.
-The main practical advantage of this biomimetic architecture is to substantially reduce the amount of data required to train compared to convolutional or fully connected deep neural networks that would have to rediscover this locality from data.
-This requirement can in principle be solved by having more samples, but this is impractical due to the intrinsic variability of biological systems.
+The main practical advantage of this architecture is to substantially reduce the amount of data required to train compared to convolutional or fully connected deep neural networks that would have to rediscover locality from data.
+This requirement can in principle be solved by having more samples, but this is impractical for tissues due to the intrinsic variability of these biological systems.
 As the cell state is encoded in the nodes, the isotropic graph convolution underlying standard GNNs is not suitable to capture directed cascades of signaling events that involve correlations between subsequent signaling steps.
-In order to handle these, we augment the cell graph with a dual signaling graph where interactions are encoded in nodes (see Fig.~\ref{fig_gwn}A and Methods).
-It turns out that the combination of the cell graph and the signaling graph is sufficient to handle signaling cascades.
+The key methodological innovation that allows us to handle this crucial biological complexity is to augment the cell graph with a dual signaling graph where interactions are encoded in nodes (see Fig.~\ref{fig_gwn}A and Methods).
+It is this biomimetic architecture of our dual-graph NNs that ultimately captures signaling cascades.